how-to-firebase/full-stack-firebase/realtime-database/introduction.md

 The RTDB is neither a relational database nor a document/collection datastore like Cloud Firestore.

-The RTDB is a single JSON object with up to 32 levels of depth, and you can subscribe to any node of that JSON object, whether already exists or has yet to be made.
+The RTDB is a single JSON object with up to 32 levels of depth, and you can subscribe to any node of that JSON object, whether it already exists or has yet to be made.

 This sort of JSON datastore makes the RTDB entirely unstructured.
 You can define whatever data structures you prefer in your browser and then save those data structures directly to the RTDB without modification and without telling the RTDB what the data will look like.